fares-adam/trufla/README.md

 # trufla-coding-challenge
 # install python , python3.
-using the folloing commands:(provide the password when prompted)
+using the following commands:(provide the password when prompted)

  ~$ sudo apt-get install python